speedie-de/dwm/README.md

 - Alt+Shift+8       | Move to tag 8
 - Alt+Shift+9       | Move to tag 9
 - Alt+Shift+Escape  | Ask the user if they want to shutdown or reboot or nothing
+- Alt+Shift+i       | Open a dmenu prompt and open the file the user picks in Zathura
+- Alt+Shift+k       | Open a dmenu prompt and open the file the user picks in Vim
 - Control+Alt+e     | Switch to layout 3 (Grid)
 - Control+Alt+r     | Switch to layout 1 (Monocle)
 - Control+Alt+t     | Switch to layout 0 (Master & stack)
 - Control+Alt+y     | Switch to layout 4 (Deck)
+- NOTE: The rest of the layouts can be used using Ctrl+Shift+A/D
 - Control+Alt+0     | Set all windows to use the same tag
 - Control+Alt+Arrow | Moves a window to any corner of your screen
+- Control+Alt+comma | Run via if present.
 - Control+Shift+a/d | Move between available layouts
 - Control+Shift+Tab | Read .Xresources again without reloading dwm
 - Control+Shift+s   | Make the current selected window sticky
 - Control+Alt+Shift+Arrow | Resize the window to the screen size.
+-

-Extras (These will only work if your keyboard has special multimedia buttons)
+- Extras (These will only work if your keyboard has special multimedia buttons)
 - Mute button       | Mutes your audio
-- Increase Volume button   | Increases your volume
+- + Volume button   | Increases your volume
-- Decrease Volume button   | Decreases your volume
+- - Volume button   | Decreases your volume
 - Stop button       | Stops your defined music player
 - Browser button    | Opens your defined web browser
 - Power button      | Ask if you wanna shut down, restart or lock your computer.